I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-evaluate.md

 <p> </p>

 ## -remarks
 <p>Expressions are evaluated by the current <i>expression evaluator</i>.
 The engine contains multiple expression evaluators; each supports a different syntax.
-The current expression evaluator can be chosen by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff556696">SetExpressionSyntax</a>.</p>

-<p>For details of the available expression evaluators and their syntaxes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552280">Numerical Expression Syntax</a>.</p>

-<p>If an error occurs while evaluating the expression, returning E_FAIL, the <i>RemainderIndex</i> variable can be used to determine approximately where in the expression the error occurred. </p>

-<p>Expressions are evaluated by the current <i>expression evaluator</i>.
-The engine contains multiple expression evaluators; each supports a different syntax.
-The current expression evaluator can be chosen by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff556696">SetExpressionSyntax</a>.</p>
+The current expression evaluator can be chosen by using <a href="debugger.setexpressionsyntax">SetExpressionSyntax</a>.</p>

 <p>For details of the available expression evaluators and their syntaxes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552280">Numerical Expression Syntax</a>.</p>